 PLSC – Chair’s Welcome Statement

 It’s my pleasure and honor to welcome you to the Department of Plant and Soil Sciences (PLSC) at the University of Delaware.
 Our department includes many dedicated and talented people with expertise ranging from horticulture and landscape design, to environmental soil science, to plant molecular biology and biotechnology.
-The impact of our work is felt regionally, nationally and internationally, through the success of our students, staff and faculty.
+The impact of our work is felt regionally, nationally, and internationally, through the success of our students, staff, and faculty.

-We have a student-to-faculty ratio of less than three-to-one, providing excellent research and internship opportunities for hands-on learning experiences.
+We have a student-to-faculty ratio of less than four-to-one, providing excellent research and internship opportunities for hands-on learning experiences.
 We know all of our students very well through our classes, advising, and research projects.
 Our academic environment is highly conducive to learning, with well-equipped laboratories, an extensive botanic garden, state-of-the-art greenhouses, computer facilities, and areas for studying and socializing.
 We have affiliations with individuals at major nearby institutions and companies that also provide unique opportunities for learning.
-Recent graduates from our department are in a broad spectrum of careers including positions as landscape designers, laboratory technicians, soil scientists, graduate and post-graduate researcher scientists, park rangers, golf course superintendents, estate managers, faculty at other universities, greenhouse and nursery production specialists, and agronomists.
+Recent graduates from our department are in a broad spectrum of careers including positions as landscape architects and designers, laboratory technicians, soil scientists, graduate and post-graduate research scientists, park rangers, golf course superintendents, estate managers, faculty at other universities, greenhouse and nursery production specialists, and agronomists.

 I encourage you to explore our website for more information about all that our department has to offer.
 Our faculty and staff welcome the opportunity to interact with the public and our stakeholders, and if you have additional questions, please contact us directly and/or schedule a campus visit.